What is subsidence?

 Terms and conditions relating to subsidence vary between home insurance providers.

-Most home insurers (including all that you will find listed in our table of best and worst companies) cover subsidence damage as part of their policy - normally with an excess of £1,000.
+Most home insurers (including all that you will find listed in our table of best and worst companies) cover subsidence damage as standard - normally with an excess of £1,000.

 And while subsidence cover is standard in most policies, if your property has been previously affected, you may find it more difficult to find insurers that will accept you as a customer.

 If you can't find an insurer that will cover you on affordable terms, it may be worth trying a specialist broker.